MicrosoftDocs/visualstudio-docs/docs/modeling/add-custom-architecture-validation-to-layer-diagrams.md

 1. Create a new **Class Library** project.
 This project will contain the layer validation class.

-Identify or create a VSIX project in your solution.
+2. Find or create a **VSIX Project** in your solution.
 A VSIX project contains a file that is named **source.extension.vsixmanifest**.

 3. In **Solution Explorer**, on the right-click menu of the VSIX project, choose **Set as Startup Project**.